 The region contains traditional and contemporary art galleries and museums, including the South Canterbury Museum in Perth St in downtown Timaru.
-The centre of the octagonal museum building is dominated by a replica of an aircraft designed by Richard Pearse, the local man who built the machine in his farm shed in 1903.
-The Aigantighe Art Gallery is located in park-like grounds to the northwest of the CBD area and gifted to the people of Timaru by the Grant family for the purposes of establishing a garden for quiet contemplation and an art gallery.
+The centre of the octagonal museum building is dominated by a replica of an aircraft designed by Richard Perse, the local man who built the machine in his farm shed in 1903.
+The Aigantighe Art Gallery is located in park-like grounds to the northwest of the CBD area and named for the historic House that was donated to the people of Timaru by the Grant family for the purposes of establishing an art gallery.
 The Landing Services Building houses the Te Ana Māori Rock Art Centre.